PLEASE READ AND FOLLOW THE INSTRUCTIONS BELOW CAREFULLY TO COMPLETE YOUR APPLICATION SUCCESSFULLY:

 ABOUT THE APPLICATION:

-The application for graduate study at the University of Toronto is available online via a secure server.
-It is your (the applicant’s) responsibility to ensure all documents are submitted by the posted deadlines.
+Application for graduate studies at the Department of Pharmacology and Toxicology is ONLY available online through the School of Graduate Studies.
+It is the responsibility of the applicants to ensure that all documents are submitted by the posted deadlines.
 It is recommended that documentation be submitted weeks in advance of the deadlines to avoid any disappointment.

 The online application allows applicants to manage and submit biographical and educational information as well as upload specific documents (e.g., Proposed List of Supervisors) immediately to the University.
-Applicants can edit an "in-progress" application and check the status of all documents submitted using a secure password and Userid.
+Applicants are able to edit an "in-progress" application and check the status of all documents submitted.

-Applications will be processed only after all documentation is received by the graduate unit (this includes payment of the application fee; scanned transcripts; 3 letters of reference; and the List of Proposed Supervisors).
+Applications will be processed only after all documents are received by the graduate unit (this includes payment of the application fee; scanned transcripts; 3 letters of reference; and the List of Proposed Supervisors).
 All documentation must be received at the Graduate Unit by the advertised "Document Deadline" date.
 Please read and be familiar with all deadlines which apply to the 2 distinct stages of the application.

 Payment of Application Fee: You are required to pay the online processing fee online via valid credit card.
 If you are unable to pay online, you must contact the School of Graduate Studies to arrange offline payment.
 Keep in mind that mailed-in payment must reach the School of Graduate Studies in time for the payment to be processed and posted.
 We would, therefore, recommend that you contact the School well in advance of the posted deadlines.
 The School of Graduate Studies mailing address is: School of Graduate Studies, University of Toronto, 63 St George Street, Toronto, Ontario, Canada, M5S 2Z9.
 [Telephone: 416-978-6614].